Dive with a Purpose by Christian Vizl

-In December 2016, I had the opportunity to participate in one of this trips.
-It was multi-faceted with the primary goal of tagging hammerhead sharks to understand their movement patterns, shark and manta identification to determine their abundance and diversity, and taking micro plastic and zooplankton samples to determine the effect of these pollutants on mantas.
+In December 2016, I had the opportunity to participate in one of these trips.
+It was multi-faceted with the primary goal of tagging hammerhead sharks to understand their movement patterns, shark and manta identification to determine their abundance and diversity, and taking microplastic and zooplankton samples to determine the effect of these pollutants on mantas.
 The scientific team was lead by Dr. James Ketchum, who is cofounder of Pelagios Kakunjá, a Mexican non-profit organization that seeks to conserve sharks and pelagic species by understanding their movements, migratory patterns, and population dynamics in the Mexican Pacific.
 He has been studying sharks and migratory pelagic species since 1996, holds a Ph.D. in Ecology from UC Davis and his publications about hammerheads and whale sharks constitute pioneering work in México and Ecuador.

-Also on the team was Fred Buyle, a Belgian free diving champion and photographer, cofounder of AIDA who, after his achievements as a professional athlete, was drawn organically into photography and involvement with leading scientists and conservationists around the world.
+Also on the team was Fred Buyle, a Belgian free diving champion, and photographer, co-founder of AIDA who, after his achievements as a professional athlete, was drawn organically into photography and involvement with leading scientists and conservationists around the world.
 Scientists needed his skills to document and tag hammerheads sharks which are very shy and hard to approach especially while scuba diving.
 He considers himself, “Just the link between the scientist and the animal” and does this as volunteer work.
 In addition, Fred documents the entire process on these trips and gives all this material to the scientist to help them with their communication strategies, so they can promote their conservation work.

 The third member of the scientific team was Master in Science, Tania Pelamati, who earned a degree in Biology at the University of Milan and a master in Marine Biology at Universitá Politecnica delle Marche, Italy.
 She is part of Pelagios Kakunjá and collaborates in many projects.
-Her specific area of interest is the study of emergent pollutants affecting marine environment and the effect of plastics on manta rays.
+Her specific area of interest is the study of emergent pollutants affecting the marine environment and the effect of plastics on manta rays.

 This was an impressive group of people to spend 10 days aboard a liveaboard and it was as awesome as it sounds!
 During this time, they all gave very interesting presentations about their work and the animals with which we were diving.
-The other divers and I learned first hand how to tag a shark, take microplastic and zooplankton samples, how to photo ID sharks and mantas, learned about shark biology and ecology and in general assisted the scientists in their field work, which eventually will help in the conservation of this amazing place and incredible animals.
+The other divers and I learned first hand how to tag a shark, take microplastic and zooplankton samples, how-to photo ID sharks and mantas, learned about shark biology and ecology, and in general assisted the scientists in their fieldwork, which eventually will help in the conservation of this amazing place and incredible animals.

-In the words of Jorge, another fellow diver on the trip who was a very experience diver and dive store owner from Ensenada, México, “Citizen Science trips are a great idea, because it´s not only diving, we learn about the biology of the animals and how to protect them.
+In the words of Jorge, another fellow diver on the trip who was a very experienced diver and dive store owner from Ensenada, México, “Citizen Science trips are a great idea, because it´s not only diving, we learn about the biology of the animals and how to protect them.
 Myths like sharks being aggressive or that a giant manta is going to attack me like the Crocodile Hunter are debunked”.
 Another participant, Roberto, said, “It´s a great bonus to the trip because you learn while having fun and experiencing the adventure”, and Ralph, a young photographer from the US, explained that he learned a lot more and it made the dives far more interesting while interacting with everyone with a goal that is science-based.

 Talk about diving with a purpose!
-And all this with no extra cost for us!
+And all this at no extra cost for us!
 On the contrary, I felt I was receiving so much more for my money than just a regular dive trip especially the feeling of helping scientists to protect these animals and ecosystems that I love so much.
 For me, Citizen Science is the future of diving.